A Classic Bellini Cocktail is made with fresh fruit puree and Prosecco. They are decadently delicious and a long time tradition in Venice, Italy

 - A chilled bottle of Italian Prosecco

-- White peach slices for the garnish
+- A white or yellow fresh peach slice for the garnish

 How to make peach puree for Bellini’s